zmitchell/rpi-home-assistant/README.md

     several lines
     someString

-you're telling the shell to take everything between the first line, `cat << someString > /path/to/aFile`, and the first occurrence of `someString` and stick that stuff into a file at the location `/path/to/aFile`.
+you're telling the shell to take everything between the first line, `cat << someString > /path/to/aFile`, and the first occurrence of `someString` and then to stick that stuff into a file at the location `/path/to/aFile`.
 This is how we generate the Dockerfile.

 Having the template for the Dockerfile embedded in `build.sh` isn't pretty or ideal, but it gets the job done.
 This method allows us to dynamically generate a Dockerfile so that we can automate the build process for new versions of Home Assistant.